You can use the app to practice reading Megillat Esther. You can also use it to follow along during Purim on your smart phone or tablet.

 Women and the Reading of the Megillah by Rabbi Alfred S. Cohen, 1995

-In 5773, the JOFA blog featured 5 entries about Purim.
+The JOFA blog has featured many entries about Purim.
 If you didn't get a chance to read them then, follow the links below to get all caught up on The Torch!

 An Adar of Anticipation by Ilana Kurshan